-Step 3- Assess necessity and proportionali What is your lawful basis for processing purpose?
+Step 3- Assess necessity and proportionals What is your lawful basis for processing purpose?
 Is there another way to achieve quality and data minimisation?
-What informally to support their rights?
-How do you see g?
+What informable help to support their rights?
+How do you see the support their rights? g?
 Does the the same ou mation will yo tcome?
-How u give to indi will you ensure data viduals?
+How ou give to indi will you ensure data viduals?
 How will you Step 4 - Consultation requirements Explain what practical steps you will take risks.
-Who should be consulted (internationsultation?
-You should link to the relevo Consultation can be used at any stage of the lly or externa ant stages of y lly)?
-How w our project r ill you carry out the Step 5 - Identify the privacy and related risks Identify the key privacy risks.
-Larger scale DPIA's may feed into the Pension Fund's Risk Register.
-Privacy issue Likelihood of harm (Remote, Possible or Probable) Severity of harm (Minimal, Significant or Severe) Overall Risk (Low, Medium or High)
+Who should be consulted (interna consultation?
+You should link to the releve Consultation can be used at any stage of the lly or externa ant stages of y lly)?
+How wi ill you carry out the Step 5 - Identify the privacy and related ri Identify the key privacy risks.
+Larger scal Register.
+Privacy issue Severity of harm (Minimal, Significant or Severe) Pension Fund's Risk Overall Risk (Low, Medium or High)

-Step 6 - Identify measures to Describe the actions you can e the risks. an d anv future steps which would be necessary (e.g. the productio Eliminated, Reduced or Accepted?
-Medium or High) individuals after implementing each solution a justified, compliant and proportionate response to the aims of the project?
-Step 7 - Sign off and record of Who has approved the prive implemented? lved in the pr oject?
-What solutions need to be Risk Ар proved solution on App roved by
+Describe the actions you can necessary (e.g. the production n of new guid ance or future security test ing for systems) Risk Solution(s) Result: Is the risk Eliminated, Reduced or Accepted?
+Residual Risk (Low, Medium or High) Evaluation: is the final impact on individuals after implementing each solution a justified, compliant and proportionate response to the aims of the project?
+Step 7 - Sign off and record of Who has approved the priving implemented? lved in the pr oject?
+What solutions need to be Risk Ap proved solution on App proved by